How do I set up my part for bending?

 SolidWorks.dxfDashed line (not hidden)

-*For Fusion360 you will need to apply a thickness, convert to sheet metal, create a flat pattern, export .dxf, then convert spline to a polyline.
+*For Fusion you will need to apply a thickness, convert to sheet metal, create a flat pattern, export .dxf, then convert spline to a polyline.
 This will result in 3 solid lines to export.
-The center will automatically be detected in the SendCutSend app for bending.
+The center is automatically detected in the SendCutSend app for bending.
 See How To Export to DXF in Fusion 360 for more information.

 If your part file is set up for bending, you should be able to configure each bend line in SendCutSend's app.